The Proper Time to Prune

 Summer flowering shrubs should be pruned before spring growth begins.

-1. Butterfly Bush – Prune when new growth starts emerging.
+1. Butterfly Bush – Prune when new growth starts emerging - late winter/early spring

 2. Clethra – Summersweet – Late fall or early spring.